Quasi-isometric rigidity of three manifold groups: Canonical splittings

 Since $p$ is a cut point, $X$ has at least $2$ connected components.
 Let $H\subset K$ denote the stabilizer of $p$.
 By assumption, it is a rank $2$ Abelian group acting properly discontinuously by translations on $\C$.
 By Corollary \ref{cor:cutaccidental} there are constants $\de_\pm >0$ such that, for any component $C$ of $X$, $\dist(C,X\setminus C)\ge \de_-$ and for any $x\in C$, $\dist(x,X\setminus C)\le \de_+$ hold.

 We first prove that we may deform the Euclidean metric on $X$ quasisymmetrically so that $G$ acts by isometries.
 Let $x,y\in X$.
-We claim that $d(x,y)= \sup\{|g(x)-g(y)|,\ g\in G\}$ is finite.
+We claim that $d_{X}(x,y)= \sup\{|g(x)-g(y)|,\ g\in G\}$ is finite.
 Let $C_x$ be the component of $X$ containing $x$.
-Given $g\in G$, pick $z\in X\setminus C_x$ so that $|g(x)- g(z)|= \dist(g(x),X\setminus g(C_x))$, then we have:
+Given $g\in G$, pick $z\in X\setminus C_x$ so that $|g(x)- g(z)|= \dist(g(x),X\setminus g(C_x))$, then we have

-This implies that $(X,d)$ is a metric space on which $G$ acts by isometries.
-Moreover, for any $x,y,z\in X$ and $\ep>0$, if $g\in G$ satisfies $d(x,y)\le (1+\ep)|g(x)-g(y)|$, then
+This implies that $(X,d_{X})$ is a metric space on which $G$ acts by isometries.
+Moreover, for any $x,y,z\in X$ and $\ep>0$, if $g\in G$ satisfies $d_{X}(x,y)\le (1+\ep)|g(x)-g(y)|$, then

-Since $\ep$ is arbitrary, it follows that $id:(X,|\cdot|)\to (X,d)$ is $\eta$-quasisymmetric.
+Since $\ep$ is arbitrary, it follows that $id:(X,|\cdot|)\to (X,d_{X})$ is $\eta$-quasisymmetric.

-Since the action of $G$ is bounded parabolic, Proposition \ref{prop:cutpoint} implies that there are only finitely many orbits of such connected components.
-Moreover, their stabilizer are virtually cyclic since $G$ has rank two and there are infinitely many components, cf. Corollary \ref{cor:cutaccidental}.
+Since the action of $G$ is {cocompact on $X$ and} parabolic, Proposition \ref{prop:cutpoint} implies that there are only finitely many orbits of such connected components.
+Moreover, their stabilizer are virtually cyclic since $G$ has rank two and there are infinitely many components, cf. Corollary \ref{cor:cutaccidental} {applied to the Kleinian group $K$}.